 This hair removal option tends to work best in people with light skin tones and darker hair.

-We work together to ensure you get the most out of your Atlanta Laser Hair Removal treatment.
+We work together to ensure you get the most out of your Buckhead Laser Hair Removal treatment.

-At Ellemes Medical Spa, you are surrounded by knowledgeable and passionate skincare professionals who will help you achieve your skincare goals and also in laser hair removal treatments.
+At Ellemes Medical Spa, you are surrounded by knowledgeable and passionate skincare professionals who will help you achieve your skincare goals.

 Schedule a Consultation